 - Reviewing and acting on requests by graduate students to drop or add courses or to take courses on a Satisfactory/Unsatisfactory basis.

-- For students without prior academic degrees in Geography, the Graduate Advisor is responsible for approving a preparatory program of courses in geographic theory and methods, in consultation with the student and Major Professor.
+- For students without prior academic degrees in Geography, the Graduate Advisor is responsible for approving a preparatory program of courses in geographic theory and methods, in consultation with the student and their Major Professor.

 It is the student’s responsibility to obtain needed funding.
 Many sources of financial support are available for students.
 UC Davis Graduate Studies has detailed information about possible sources of financial assistance available here: http://www.gradstudies.ucdavis.edu/ssupport/ If you have questions about any of these funding sources, please be in touch with Carrie Armstrong-Ruport, Program Coordinator, at email@example.com